Home Remedies for Instant Bloating Relief

-30% of people regularly experience bloating (1).
+30% of people regularly experience bloating.
 Are you one of them?

-The good news is that simple lifestyle changes can reduce bloating quickly.
-These are exercise, food, supplements and massage.
+The good news is that simple lifestyle tips can reduce it quickly.
+These are exercise, food, supplements and home remedies.

-While bloating isn’t something you need to get rid of, you can find instant comfort by using some of the strategies below.
+While it isn’t something you need to get rid of, you can find instant comfort by using some of the tips below.

-I say not always because bloating is complicated.
+I say not always because it is complicated.
 You may be screaming at me through your keyboard that you are not gassy but still bloated.
 I feel you.

-In your case, bloating is caused by an increased sensitivity to sensations in your body.
+In your case, it is caused by an hypersensitivity to sensations in your body.

 Congratulations, you are more ‘in tune’ with your body than others.
 If you feel bloated without gas, the good news is that many of the remedies below will help you.